Local Government Commission Organizers

 The Local Government Commission (LGC) is a nationally recognized non-profit organization with a rich history of connecting leaders, advancing policies and implementing solutions for sustainable communities.
 For the last 35 years, the LGC has been at the forefront – identifying promising approaches and fostering persuasive models that can be replicated and used to inform public policy.

-In 2010, the LGC led two of the first regional climate change vulnerability assessments in San Luis Obispo and Fresno counties, and worked with stakeholders to develop some of the first adaptation strategies within climate action plans.
-Since then, LGC has helped to further catalyze adaptation efforts by initiating the creation of the statewide Alliance of Regional Collaboratives for Climate Adaptation and the Capital Region Climate Readiness Collaborative, both of which are coalitions of the LGC.
+In 2010, LGC led two of the first regional climate change vulnerability assessments in San Luis Obispo and Fresno counties, and worked with stakeholders to develop some of the first adaptation strategies within climate action plans.
+Since then, LGC has helped to further catalyze adaptation efforts by initiating the creation of the statewide Alliance of Regional Collaboratives for Climate Adaptation (ARCCA) and the Capital Region Climate Readiness Collaborative (CRC), both of which are coalition programs of LGC.

-In 2014, the LGC started CivicSpark, a Governor’s Initiative AmeriCorps program, aimed at building local capacity to address climate change impacts.
-Each year, 70 fellows support over 100 public agencies build their capacity to better respond to climate change and water resource management challenges throughout the state of California.
+In 2014, LGC started CivicSpark, a Governor’s Initiative AmeriCorps program, aimed at building local capacity to address climate change impacts.
+Each year, 90 fellows support over 100 public agencies build their capacity to better respond to climate change and water resource management challenges throughout the state of California.